ramnathv/corise-r-for-ds/notes/week-01/05-manipulating-data/05-manipulating-data.md

 #### `select`: Keep or drop columns (2 / 2)

-The `dplyr` package also provides a handy set of modifiers (`contains`, `ends_with`, `where` etc) that let you select columns based on a pattern of names.
+The `dplyr` package also provides a handy set of selectors (`contains`, `ends_with`, `where` etc) that let you select columns based on a pattern.
 This is very handy especially when you want to pick multiple columns, but don’t want to type each column name separately.

 To get the most out of this, please run each example separately.
 Also,